Minimum Mortgage Requirements for 2019

 - Down payment: There’s a minimum 3.5% down payment with a credit score of at least 580.
 A 10% down payment is allowed with a credit score between 500 and 579.
 The down payment can come from your own bank accounts, a gift from a relative, and even local down payment assistance programs.

 - Debt-to-income ratio: The Department of Housing and Urban Development (HUD) sets the debt-to-income ratio for FHA mortgage programs.
 Currently, the front-end ratio is 31% and the back-end is 43%.
 Front-end ratio considers only housing-related costs, such as the monthly mortgage payment, property taxes and insurance.
 Back-end ratio looks at all monthly debt, including housing costs, car loans, credit card payments and any other recurring debt.

 - Residence: The home must be your primary residence for at least the first year.
 This includes whether you are buying a single-family-home or a two- to four-unit property.

 - Employment: You must have steady income and proof of employment for the last two years, with explanations for any frequent changes in employment.

 Conventional loan requirements

-A conventional 30-year or 15-year mortgage has slightly stricter requirements than an FHA loan, but it does have some flexibilities and longer term benefits.
+A conventional 30-year or 15-year mortgage has slightly stricter qualifications than an FHA loan, but it does have some flexibilities and longer term benefits.

 - Down payment: Some lenders may allow you to make a down payment of as little as 3% and qualify for a conventional mortgage, although mortgage insurance will be required.
 Some of these low down payment programs may have income limits, so be sure to check the address of the properties with your loan officer to see if it has restrictions.

 - Credit score: The minimum score for a conventional mortgage is 620, although some lenders may require a minimum score of 640.
 Keep in mind that higher (better) credit scores will entitle you to a more favorable interest rate and a lower monthly mortgage insurance payment on the mortgage.